ShubhmAsati/auth0-hackathon/README.md

 # Flutter Server Integration

 1.We are using the below ip to connect to server and http package(flutter) to make rest calls in rest_handler.dart file.
-In this file POST, GET, PUT, DELETE calls through syncPost,syncGet,syncPut,syncDelete methods are done.
+In this file POST, GET, PUT, DELETE calls through syncPost,syncGet,syncPut,syncDelete methods are made.
 <img src="https://github.com/ShubhmAsati/auth0-hackathon/blob/master/images/rest.jpg" width="600" height="300">
 2.We are storing api paths which are required to connect to respective api's in api_pages.dart file.
 3.We are passing these api path, query params, body, headers to rest_handler based on the request type(POST, GET, PUT, DELETE).